AsahiLinux/AsahiLinux.github.io/content/about.md

 ## Does Apple allow this?
 Don't you need a jailbreak?

-Apple allows booting unsigned/custom kernels on Apple Silicon macs without a jailbreak!
+Apple allows booting unsigned/custom kernels on Apple Silicon Macs without a jailbreak!
 This isn't a hack or an omission, but an actual feature that Apple built into these devices.
 That means that, unlike iOS devices, Apple does not intend to lock down what OS you can use on Macs (though they probably won't help with the development).

 ## Is this legal?